MySQL can be compiled using OpenSSL or wolfSSL, both of which enable encrypted connections based on the OpenSSL API:

 OpenSSL and wolfSSL offer the same basic functionality, but MySQL distributions compiled using OpenSSL have additional features:

-OpenSSL supports a wider range of encryption ciphers from which to choose for the
+--ssl-cipheroption, and supports a wider range of encryption ciphers from which to choose.
+See Command Options for Encrypted Connections, and Section 6.3.5, “Encrypted Connection Protocols and Ciphers”.

 Accounts that authenticate using the